Dogs & Cats

 However, we also understand that every event is unique.
 If you are unable to meet the requirements of our Noise policy, we ask you to contact the Events Team as soon as possible to discuss the details of your event.

 If you are planning to install marquees, stages, grandstands and other infrastructure at your event, it is essential to mention those details are included in your event application.

 Pegging is allowed in most of our reserves, ONLY IF prior approval has been received from the Events Team.
 Marking of our underground irrigation systems will be able to guide your contractors during the installation of your structures.
 A mark out will occur in the days leading up to the event bump in date.

 Reasonable wear and tear of the grass is expected during the event.
-However, you might be charged an additional fee to cover the cost of grass remediation if an excessive damage is observed.
-We encourage you to contact the Events Team if your event is longer than a couple of days, involves major infrastructure or requires heavy vehicles to drive onsite.
+You might be charged an additional fee to cover the cost of grass remediation if an excessive damage is observed.
+We encourage you to contact the Events Team if your event is longer than a couple of days, involves major infrastructure or requires heavy vehicles to drive on site.